 Body neutrality is like the middle-of-the-road approach between body positivity and body negativity.
 It allows you to have respect for your body without a feeling of love or hate.

-The body neutrality movement helps you prioritize what your body does for you and its functions as opposed to how it looks, what you see in the mirror, or how much weight you need to lose.
+The body neutrality movement helps you prioritize what your body does for you and your body’s function as opposed to how it looks, what you see in the mirror, or how much weight you need to lose.

-This new movement began around 2015 when Anne Poirier, Author, Certified Intuitive Eating Counselor, and Eating Disorder Specialist, started using the phrase to help her clients develop a healthier lifestyle.
+This new movement began around 2015 when body image coach Anne Poirier, Author, Certified Intuitive Eating Counselor, and Eating Disorder Specialist, started using the phrase to help her clients develop a healthier lifestyle and a positive way to think about their bodies. .

-You don’t have to love or hate your body, you can feel neutral about it and value it as the vessel for your life.
+You don’t have to love or hate your body, you can have a neutral perspective about it and value it as the vessel for your life.
 There’s nothing wrong with embracing some body positivity thoughts and some neutrality thoughts at the same time, but you want to have a mindset that allows you to have a healthy relationship with your body.

 Remember, your body and physical characteristics are passed down from your parents through genetics.
 At this point in time, there is only so much you can do to change those gifts.
 Be thankful for what you have been given to live your life.